Development Approach with Entity Framework

 Choosing the Development Approach for Your Application:

-The below flowchart explaining which is the right approach to develop your application using Entity Framework?
+The below flowchart explains which is the right approach to develop your application using Entity Framework.

 As per the above diagram, if you have an existing database, then you can go with Database First approach because you can create an EDM from your existing database.

 But if you don’t have an existing database but you have an existing application with domain classes then you can go with the code first approach because you can create a database from your existing classes.
-But if you don’t have either existing database or domain model classes then you can go with the model first approach.
+But if you don’t have either an existing database or domain model classes then you can go with the model-first approach.

 In the next article, I am going to discuss the DataBase First approach of Entity Framework.
-Here, in this article, I try to explain the Development Approach with Entity Framework.
+Here, in this article, I try to explain the Development Approach with the Entity Framework.
 I hope this article will help you with your need.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.